Luthey-Schulten-Lab/btree_chromo_gpu/README.md

  - simulator_load_loop_params:loop_params_file - *read a file (loop_params_file) containing the parameters for the looping interactions*
  - simulator_run_loops:Nloops,Nsteps,Tfreq,Dfreq,append_option,skip_option - *run Brownian dynamics with the hard/FENE potential for Nsteps with Nloops randomly placed, while printing thermodynamic information every Tfreq steps and dumping every Dfreq steps - append_option = noappend/append and skip_option = first/skip_first*

+**Metadirectives**

+ - repeat:N - *begin a region of directives that will be repeated (N) times*
+ - end_repeat - *must follow a 'repeat' and terminates the region of directives that will be repeated*
+ - repeat_replicates:min_rep,max_rep,label_padding - *begin a region of directives that will be repeated for replicates ranging inclusively from (min_rep) to (max_rep), all I/O directives within the region will be modified to include a replicate label of the form '_rep0000X', where (label_padding) specifies the number of zeros*
+ - end_repeat_replicates - *must follow a 'repeat_replicates' and terminates the region of directives that will be repeated with replicate identifiers*

 ## Support
 brg4@illinois.edu